 Global Affairs

-Director of undergraduate studies: Bonne Weir; jackson.yale.edu/academics/the-global-affairs-major/
+Director of undergraduate studies: Bonnie Weir; jackson.yale.edu/academics/the-global-affairs-major/

 The Global Affairs major prepares Yale students for global citizenship and service by enhancing their understanding of the world around them.
-Students in this interdisciplinary major develop expertise in contemporary global affairs that is strongly grounded in the social sciences.
+Students in this multidisciplinary major develop expertise in contemporary global affairs that is strongly grounded in the social sciences.

 Students in the Global Affairs major have the flexibility to shape their own curriculums according to their interests and ambitions.
 In the past, students have concentrated their coursework on economic development and poverty, global health, global climate policy, international relations, and foreign policy and diplomacy, with topics relevant to national and human security.